gchen8888/fa25-portfolio-gchen8888/_projects/2025-heat-exchanger.md

 Meanwhile, parallel flow quickly loses temperature difference, as both flows go in the same direction, with smaller temperature differences along the way, so heat transfer becomes inefficient halfway through the exchanger.

+# Real-World Considerations
+- The heat exchanger in lab was **not perfectly adiabatic**.
+- Some heat is lost to the room.
+- The system may not reach true steady state.
+- Pumps introduce kinetic energy changes, although it might be small relative to thermal effects.

+In real devices, insulation is needed to eliminate these effects.

+# Conclusion

+Counterflow operation produced **larger temperature changes** and **more effective heat transfer** than parallel flow.
+This matches thermodynamic expectations and is helpful to keep in mind for real-world engineering design principles.